 - Yeakley, J. A. and J. F. Weishampel.
 2000.
 Multiple source pools and dispersal barriers for Galapagos plant species distribution.
 Ecology 81: 893-898.

 - Waring, R. H., J. B. Way, R. Hunt, Jr., L. Morrisey, K. J. Ranson, J. F. Weishampel, R. Oren, and S. E. Franklin.
 1995.
 Imaging radar for ecosystem studies.
 BioScience 45: 715-723.

 - Weishampel, J. F. 1990.
 Maintaining genetic variation in a one-way, two island model.
 Journal of Wildlife Management 54: 676-682.

 Beginning this fall, UCF will offer a new Graduate Certificate in Geographic Information Systems (GIS).
-This new GIS certificate will provide students with the interdisciplinary background in the geography and ...
+This new GIS certificate will provide students with the interdisciplinary background in the geography an...
 Read more

 UCF Biology student Matthew Rudolph, 31, always knew he wanted a career that involved animals, but he never envisioned using tiny honeybees to help save the world’s largest land mammal.
-Still, that’s exac...
+Still, that’s exactly what Rudolph...
 Read more

-Newly published research that started as a high school science project confirms that the density of sea turtle nests on Florida beaches is reduced where artificial lights along the coast deter nesting females....
+Newly published research that started as a high school science project confirms that the density of sea turtle nests on Florida beaches is reduced where artificial lights along the coast deter nesting females.
+But the data also...
 Read more